FQPL Northern

-FQPL Northern is the top association football league in the region of North Queensland.
+FQPL Northern is the top association football league in the region of North Queensland, Australia.
 The current clubs are from Townsville, Ingham, and Ayr.
 Currently, FQPL Northern is in the fourth tier of football in Australia, the third tier of football in Queensland.
 The league is officially governed by Football Queensland North, and is overwatched by Football Queensland, the governing body for football in Queensland.
 The clubs compete in a regular season generally from April to September, and consist of a finals series.

 The league was previously known as the North Queensland Premier League, before the Football Queensland Future of Football 2020+ reforms.